About

 Background

 My early work as the Mechanical Engineering Team Lead at MiNO Marine prepared me to manage multidisciplinary projects while accruing engineering experience.
-My time there included auxiliary mechanical and propulsion system design work on battery-hybrid tugs and ferries, liquid natural gas (LNG) carriers, and exhaust scrubber systems (SCR).
+My time there included auxiliary mechanical and propulsion system design for lift boats, landing craft, hovercraft, battery-hybrid tugs and ferries, liquid natural gas (LNG) carriers, and exhaust scrubber systems (SCR).
 Later, I joined Leidos Gibbs & Cox, a premier naval engineering firm and critical partner to the US Navy.
 My stand-out success there quickly led to a promotion to Program Manager in the Engineering Group.
 I was selected to be the primary interface with our new Unmanned Systems division, a start-up within the company, and went to work on a historic project developing the first unmanned surface vessel (USVs) prototypes that would inform the Navy fleet’s future direction.

 While the work was rewarding, I grew tremendously during that time and sought to break into the similarly nascent offshore wind industry, which was exploding in the U.S. at the time.
 In my role as a Senior Project Manager at Principle Power, I managed a core of international, multi-discipline, senior level engineers working to maintain PPI's global lead in floating wind technology.
 We completed two publicly funded innovation grants, a publicly funded pilot project, and won three rounds of a Department of Energy R&D prize totaling over ~$8MUSD, with the goals of maturing our technology readiness level (TRL) in new deep-water environments, digital-twin health monitoring, and mass-scale serialized production of floating wind turbines (FOWTs).
 These projects included strategic partnerships with government funders, universities, national labs, private industry, regulatory bodies, and established renewable energy developers.